Kallepan/primer-designer/README.md

 ### Filter against target organism

-- Align primers against the target organism using bowtie
+- Align primers against the target organism using bowtie and store the results in a table
-- Score primers
+- Apply filters on the alignments:
-  - score each alignment based on the amount of mismatches
+  - The number of mismatches
-  - score each alignment based on the mismatches in the 3' end
+  - The number of mismatches close to 3' end
-  - score each alignment based on the amount of adjacent alignments
-- Let the user choose the method of filtering.
-Either:
-  - Hard filter -> discard all primers aligning multiple times with adjacent alignments
-  - Soft filter -> score primers based on the amount of adjacent alignments
+  - The number of adjacent alignments of primers on the complementary strand
-- Mark filtered primers in the database and store the score
+  - The number of times the primer misaligns to the genome

 ### Filter against other species

-- TODO: Align primers against other species using bowtie
+- Align primers against the target organism using bowtie and store the results in a table.
-- Simulate PCR?
-Taking into consideration mismatches and adjacent alignments
+- Apply filters on the alignments:
+  - The number of mismatches
+  - The number of mismatches close to 3' end
+  - The number of adjacent alignments of primers on the complementary strand
+  - The number of times the primer misaligns to the genome
-- To reduce runtime, you can generate these indexes yourself and place them in the indexes folder.
+- Bowtie uses pre-built indexes to align the primers against the genome.
+To reduce runtime, you can generate these indexes yourself and place them in the indexes folder.
 Alternatively genomes and indexes are offered for download [Illumina](http://support.illumina.com/sequencing/sequencing_software/igenome.ilmn).
 Indexes can be generated using bowtie-build:

 ```bash
 bowtie-build foreign_species/sequence.fasta indexes/sequence